- Distance: 46 miles

 About the Limestone Way

-The Limestone Way is a long-distance hiking trail that runs through the White Peak of the Peak District National Park.
-Starting at Castleton in Derbyshire, the route runs south to Rocester in Staffordshire.
+The Limestone Way is a long-distance hiking trail that starts in Castleton, Derbyshire and runs south through the heart of the White Peak area of the Peak District National Park.
+The final stretch has you crossing county boundaries into Staffordshire, with the final destination being Rocester.

 - Distance: 18.5 miles